JBHua/5455-term-project/README.md

   - 156

 # Evaluation
+1. Mel Cepstral Distortion Score (MCD)
-We use https://huggingface.co/dima806/english_accents_classification for evaluation
+  We use `pymcd` to calculate MCD score.

 # Troubleshoot
 1. Manully download dataset using voxpopuli repo